RegistryAccord/registryaccord-cli-ts/README.md

 ### Contributing

-This project is in an early, formative stage.
-We welcome feedback and contributions\!
+We welcome feedback and contributions!
 Please see our main contribution guidelines and Code of Conduct in the `registryaccord-specs` repository.

 ### Docker usage (standalone image)